WEGC

 The Women Empowerment & Grievances Cell shall strive to organise guest lectures, seminars, awareness programmes and other welfare activities to empower women.

-Roles and responsibilities of WE & GC faculty Coordinators:
+Roles and responsibilities of WEGC faculty Coordinators:

 1. To periodically organize guest lectures in different areas such as health, legal, career and social aspects.